List of equipment of the South African Army

 This is a list of equipment of the South African Army, covering only ground forces.
-It includes current equipment such as personnel equipment, small arms, armoured combat vehicles, artillery, explosives, missile systems, engineering vehicles, logistical vehicles, air defence, drones, as well as future equipment and equipment being trialled.
-Due to how large and secretive the South African Army is, it is currently almost impossible to calculate the full extent of its equipment.
+It includes current equipment such as small arms, personal equipment, combat vehicles, artillery, air-defence and missile systems, logistics and utility vehicles, engineering equipment, unmanned drones, watercraft, as well as future equipment and planned acquisitions.

 The South African Army's inventory consists largely of domestically produced weapons, with around 80% sourced from the local defence industry and the remaining 20% being a mix of European, Israeli, and American systems.
 South Africa has the largest and most advanced defence industry in Africa, enabling the army to achieve a high degree of self-sufficiency in its equipment.

-See also: Defence industry of South Africa.
+Due to the size of the South African Army and the limited availability of official inventory figures, it is difficult to accurately determine the full extent of its equipment holdings.
+Since post-apartheid downsizing, large quantities of equipment have been withdrawn from frontline service, placed into reserve formations or long-term storage, sold abroad, converted into specialised variants, or retired entirely in order to reduce operating costs.
+Where possible, this article distinguishes between the total quantity historically acquired and the number reportedly retained in South African Army inventory according to publicly available defence sources and estimates.

 Weapons

-Note: This section covers only the standard small arms operated by the South African Army.
+Note: This section covers only the standard small arms and light weapons operated by the South African Army.
 Weapons used exclusively by the South African Special Forces are listed separately, as that branch maintains its own inventory distinct from the conventional army.
-For more weapons used by the Special Forces, see: South African Special Forces equipment.
+For weapons used by the Special Forces, see: South African Special Forces equipment.